-Install the Postgres package from the Ubuntu’s default repositories:
+Install the PostgreSQL package from the Ubuntu’s default repositories:

 sudo apt-get install postgresql

-Once the installation is completed create a postgres user with the same name as the previously created system user, in our case
+Once the installation is completed create a PostgreSQL user with the same name as the previously created system user, in our case

 sudo su - postgres -c "createuser -s odoo"

 wkhtmltox package provides a set of open source command line tools which can render HTML into PDF and various image formats.
 In order to print PDF reports, you will need the

 wkhtmltopdf tool.
 The recommended version for Odoo is

 0.12.1 which is not available in the official Ubuntu 18.04 repositories.